-Adding to the uncertainty facing providers are the threat of increased tariffs across many sectors, including those essential to the health care system.
-Despite ongoing efforts to build the domestic supply chain, the U.S. health care system relies significantly on international sources for many drugs, devices and other supplies needed to care for patients and protect our health care workers.
-Tariffs and potential retaliatory actions from affected countries could reduce the availability of these lifesaving items in the U.S. As we have detailed in our feedback regarding tariffs related to pharmaceutical and medical devices, the AHA is concerned about the potential for tariffs to raise the costs of delivering care.
-Indeed, a recent survey showed that 82% of
+Adding to the uncertainty facing providers, the threat of increased tariffs across many sectors, including those essential to the health care system, is creating uncertainty.
+Despite ongoing efforts to build the domestic supply chain, the U.S. health care system relies significantly on international sources for many drugs, devices and other supplies needed to both care for patients and protect our health care workers.
+Tariffs, as well as any reaction of the countries on whom such tariffs are imposed, could reduce the availability of these life-saving items in the U.S. As we have detailed in our feedback regarding tariffs related to pharmaceutical and medical devices, the AHA is concerned about the potential for tariffs to raise the costs of delivering care.
+Indeed, a recent survey showed that 82% of health care experts expect tariff-related expenses to raise hospital costs by at least 15%.6